A note on set-theoretic solutions of the Yang-Baxter equation: Semidirect product and wreath product

-\begin{lemma} Let $G, H$ be two left braces.
-Then the wreath product $G\wr H$ of $G$ by $H$ is a brace of a finite multipermutation level, provided that $G$ and $H$ are braces of a finite multipermutation level \end{lemma} \begin{proof} By Lemma \ref{semi} it suffices to show that $W$ is a brace of a finite multipermutation level.
-Notice that if $f_{1}, f_{2}\in W, x\in H$ then $(f_{1}\cdot f_{2})(x)=(f_{1}\circ f_{2})(x)-f_{1}(x)-f_{2}(x)=f(x)\cdot f_{2}(x)$.
-Recall that $H$ is a brace of a finite multipermutation level, it follows that $H^{(m)}=0$ for some $m$.
-Therefore $0=(((f_{1}(x)\cdot f_{2}(x))\cdot f_{3}(x))\cdots) f_{m}(x)=((f_{1}\cdot f_{2})\cdots )f_{m}(x)$, hence $W^{(m)}=0$, and so $W$ is a brace of a finite multipermutation level. \end{proof} { \bf Acknowledgements} { I am very grateful to David Bachiller, Ferran Cedo, Tatiana Gateva-Ivanova, Jan Okni{\' n}ski and Leandro Vendramin for many helpful suggestions which have improved the previous version of this paper \cite{smok1}.
-I am especially grateful to David Bachiller for his suggestion that the assumption that the cardinality of $A$ is an odd number was not necessary in the previous version of Corollary \ref{momik}, and to Ferran Cedo for providing a shorter and better proof of Theorem \ref{sardegna}, which in addition allows the removal of the assumption that the solution associated to $A$ is a multipermutation solution.
+Hence $G^{(m)}=0$ and the result follows. \end{proof} { \bf Acknowledgements} { I am very grateful to David Bachiller, Ferran Ced{\' o}, Tatiana Gateva-Ivanova, Jan Okni{\' n}ski and Leandro Vendramin for many helpful suggestions which have improved the previous version of this paper.
+I am especially grateful to David Bachiller for his suggestion that the assumption that the cardinality of $A$ is an odd number was not necessary in the previous version of Corollary \ref{momik}, and to Ferran Ced{\' o} for providing a shorter and better proof of Theorem \ref{sardegna}, which in addition allows the removal of the assumption that the solution associated to $A$ is a multipermutation solution.
 I am also grateful to Leandro Vendarmin for providing a list of braces which small cardinalities.
 I would also like to thank Michael West for reviewing the English-language aspects of this paper.
+I am very grateful to the unknown referee for their many helpful comments and suggestions which have improved the paper.
 This research was supported with ERC grant 320974, and I would like to thank them for their support. }